nairnairnair/rancid-tomatillos/README.md

 * It would be cool to add a login feature and give users the ability to rate movies that they see.

 * We would have liked to add movie trailers into the movie previews as well.

+* Adding additional UI stylings and more fluid movement using transforms would be another area that would have been nice to polish.

 <br>